-A list of all Town and Parish Precepts including a comparison to last financial year is also available.
+A list of all Town and Parish Precepts including a comparison to the last financial year is also available.

 What do I need to do?

-Please check your bill carefully, if you are not familiar with the layout have a look at our Guide to Your Bill.
+Please check your bill carefully.
+If you are not familiar with the layout have a look at our Guide to Your Bill.

 If you are already on direct debit you needn’t take any action, just check the bill for your new direct debit instalments.

 If you pay by standing order you will need to contact your bank and let them know your new instalment schedule.

 If you pay by cash or cheque you will need to visit a PayPoint with your bill (which has a barcode printed on the bottom left hand corner) and your payment.
 You can locate your nearest PayPoint here.